La Niña, where the bloody hell are ya?

 As a result, most climate models have La Niña persisting through March, with a 65% chance that it'll hang through until May.
 That's another four months away so there's still a long way to go in regards to how this will play out over the coming months.
 Add in the lag of warmer Coral Sea water feeding south with the East Australian Current and the effects should be felt well into winter.

 Now, while this La Niña hasn't been a typical one per se, with starts and stutters, what we should be keeping our eye on is the wave of tropical activity that helps activate and nurture tropical activity across our region.
 This is known as the Madden Julian Oscillation (MJO) and it last passed through during December, bringing the large rainfall totals to most of the country while also feeding the deep costal trough that brought the large storm surf to south-east Queensland/northern NSW and also spawning Tropical Cyclones Yasa (severe) and Zazu in the western Pacific Ocean.

 The chart below shows where the MJO has been around the Earth (at tropical latitudes) through December (green) and January (dark blue).
-The perspective is that of looking from the South Pole with the MJO peaking just east of us mid-December, leading to the formation of Tropical Cyclones Yasa and Zazu, weakening before then popping back up in the Indian Ocean.
+The perspective is that of looking from the North Pole with the MJO peaking just east of us mid-December, leading to the formation of Tropical Cyclones Yasa and Zazu, weakening before then popping back up in the Indian Ocean.